 Responsibility for accidents to pupils, teachers or others in education establishments normally lies with the education authority who, of course, are insured against successful claims.
 Where a pupil is injured, it is unlikely that a teacher could be held liable unless gross negligence, malice or intent were established.
 If, however, a teacher has negligently failed to carry out the authority's instructions, the teacher could be the subject of disciplinary proceedings.

 Where the injury is to the teacher a successful claim must show negligence on the authority's part and any contribution to the accident by the teacher may be reflected in the amount of damages awarded.
 Members injured at work should contact their local association secretary for advice on making a claim for compensation.
-They should ensure that the accident is recorded in accordance with the authority's procedures.
+They should ensure that the accident is recorded in accordance with the authority's procedures. top of page

 The headteacher should be informed immediately of any assault on a teacher and the incident should be reported to the police.
 It is for the police to investigate the complaint and on their report for the procurator fiscal to take such action as is appropriate.